LSV models with stochastic interest rates and correlated jumps: Solution of the PIDE

 \subsubsection{Fully implicit scheme}

 For even better stability, the whole first step \eqref{twoStep} of the HV scheme can be made fully implicit.
-In doing that observe, that the first line in \eqref{HV} is a P{\'a}de approximation (0,1) of the equation
+In doing that observe, that the first line in \eqref{HV} is a \pade approximation (0,1) of the equation

 The solution of this equation can be obtained as